 A hydroponic garden lets you grow herbs and vegetables without soil indoors or outdoors.
 Hydroponic gardens have been cultivated for more than 2,000 years from the Hanging Gardens of Babylon to Aztec chinampas (floating gardens) that took advantage of high moisture areas where nutrient-rich soil was in short supply.
 Today, any time you find a plant or weed in a crack in the concrete, you have just witnessed a rudimentary form of hydroponic gardening at work.

-This basic hydroponic garden uses a tote bin as the base, with PVC pipe forming a spray manifold.
+This step-by-step plan for a basic hydroponic garden uses a tote bin as the base, with PVC pipe forming a spray manifold.
 A fountain pump located at the bottom of the bin forces the water upward and through the manifold.
-Water sprays the bottoms of mesh net cups.
-The plants rest in the net cups, supported by neoprene collars.
+Water sprays the bottoms of mesh net cups supporting the plants.